hemminger8/vw-starter-kit/README.md

 ````

-2. To affect individual components only, set a font-size on the component container element.
+Option 2: To affect individual components only, set a font-size on the component container element.
 Then, use ems and the px2em() function to resize all component elements.

 ````